paynejoshua/Calendar/README.md

 ## Things I learned

 Over all this project was fairly straight foward.
-Using JQuery made much of this fairly easy.
+Using JQuery made much of this project fairly easy.
 In order to get the past, present, and future time blocks to have a certain css style I had to create a for loop that ran through an array that I set up to make sure that only business hours were presented.
 With this for loop I was then able to create a conditional statement that would determine if the time block was in the past, present, or future.

 While this was fairly straight foward there were a few puzzle pieces that had to be solved.